GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 What is a GTM team?

-A GTM team, or go-to-market team, is the group of people responsible for bringing a product or service to market and generating revenue.
-It typically includes sales (SDRs and AEs), marketing (content, demand generation, product marketing), revenue operations, and — in mature organisations — customer success.
-The GTM team is distinct from the product or engineering team in that its primary focus is on finding, engaging, and converting buyers rather than building the product itself.
+A GTM team, or go-to-market team, is the group of people responsible for bringing a product to market and generating revenue.
+It typically includes sales (SDRs and AEs), marketing, revenue operations, and — in mature organisations — customer success.
+Unlike product or engineering, its focus is finding, engaging, and converting buyers.
 The exact composition depends on company stage, market, and go-to-market strategy.

 What is the ideal GTM team size for a Series A startup?

 For a typical Series A B2B tech company ($1M-$3M ARR), the ideal GTM team is approximately 5-8 people: 1-2 SDRs, 1-2 AEs, 1 marketing generalist, and optionally a part-time RevOps resource.
-The exact size depends on your sales motion, deal size, and sales cycle.
-A high-velocity SMB motion needs more SDRs.
-A low-volume enterprise motion might need only one SDR and one AE but more marketing support for content and ABM.
-The most important principle is to match headcount to proven demand — do not hire ahead of your ability to keep people productive.
+A high-velocity SMB motion needs more SDRs; a low-volume enterprise motion might need only one SDR and one AE but more marketing support.
+Match headcount to proven demand — do not hire ahead of your ability to keep people productive.

 When should I hire my first VP of Sales?

-Hire your first VP of Sales when you have at least 3-4 AEs, a repeatable sales process that is documented, and enough pipeline to support a growing team.
-For most B2B tech companies, this is somewhere between $2M and $5M ARR.
-Hiring a VP of Sales before you have a team for them to manage and a process for them to scale is one of the most expensive mistakes a growth-stage company can make.
-They will either build the wrong process because they lack market context, or they will become frustrated and leave because the company is not ready for their skill set.
+Hire your first VP of Sales when you have at least 3-4 AEs, a documented and repeatable sales process, and enough pipeline to support a growing team — typically between $2M and $5M ARR.
+Hiring before you have a team to manage and a process to scale is one of the most expensive mistakes a growth-stage company can make.
+They will either build the wrong process or become frustrated and leave.

 Should SDRs report to sales or marketing?

-In most B2B organisations, SDRs should report to the sales organisation.
-The primary reason is accountability: SDRs generate pipeline for AEs, and having both functions under the same leadership ensures alignment on lead qualification criteria, handoff processes, and shared pipeline targets.
-When SDRs report to marketing, there is often a disconnect between what marketing considers a qualified lead and what sales is willing to work.
-That said, inbound SDRs (who qualify marketing-generated leads) sometimes sit under marketing successfully, especially when the volume of inbound leads is high and the qualification process is more about routing than selling.
+In most B2B organisations, SDRs should report to sales.
+The primary reason is accountability: SDRs generate pipeline for AEs, and shared leadership ensures alignment on qualification criteria and handoff.
+When SDRs report to marketing, there is often a disconnect between what marketing considers qualified and what sales will work.
+Inbound SDRs sometimes sit under marketing successfully when inbound volume is high and qualification is more about routing than selling.

 What is RevOps and when do I need it?

-Revenue Operations (RevOps) is the function that owns the systems, data, and processes that connect sales, marketing, and customer success.
-RevOps manages the CRM, builds reporting dashboards, designs lead routing and scoring, maintains data hygiene, and ensures that the GTM tech stack works as an integrated system rather than a collection of disconnected tools.
-You need RevOps when your GTM team exceeds approximately 10-15 people and the complexity of your processes and data outgrows what a sales or marketing leader can manage as a side task.
-At that point, the cost of not having RevOps — in bad data, broken processes, and poor decision-making — far exceeds the cost of the hire.
+Revenue Operations (RevOps) owns the systems, data, and processes that connect sales, marketing, and customer success.
+RevOps manages the CRM, builds dashboards, designs lead routing and scoring, and ensures the GTM tech stack works as an integrated system.
+You need RevOps when your GTM team exceeds approximately 10-15 people and process complexity outgrows what a sales or marketing leader can manage as a side task.

 What is the pod model in sales?

-The pod model is a GTM organisational structure where cross-functional teams are grouped into self-contained units called pods.
-Each pod typically includes an SDR, an AE, and sometimes a CSM or marketing resource, and the pod owns a specific set of target accounts or a market segment end-to-end.
-The pod model encourages deep specialisation (each pod develops expertise in its segment or vertical), tight collaboration (the SDR and AE work together daily on the same accounts), and clear ownership (every account belongs to a specific pod).
-It works best for companies selling into distinct verticals or complex enterprise accounts where continuity and specialisation drive better outcomes.
+The pod model is a GTM structure where cross-functional teams are grouped into self-contained units called pods.
+Each pod typically includes an SDR, an AE, and sometimes a CSM or marketing resource, owning a specific set of accounts or a segment end-to-end.
+The model encourages deep specialisation, tight SDR-AE collaboration, and clear ownership.
+It works best for companies selling into distinct verticals or complex enterprise accounts.

 How do I know when to restructure my GTM team?